Do doctors work there? Or is it all just down to the midwives? Find out who’ll be there when you give birth at a birth centre (a midwife-led unit)

 Before you give birth

-If your pregnancy is low risk and you plan to give birth in an NHS midwife-led unit or birth centre, you’ll usually swerve hospital antenatal appointments.
-Instead, you’ll see your midwife or doctor in the community, which means at your GP surgery or local clinic.
+If you plan to give birth in an NHS midwife-led unit or birth centre, you’ll usually see your midwife or doctor in the community, which means at your GP surgery or local clinic.

-As long as your pregnancy keeps going smoothly, you’ll probably only have to visit hospital for your scans and other screening or diagnostic tests.
+As long as your pregnancy keeps going smoothly, you’ll probably only visit hospital for your scans and other screening or diagnostic tests.

 In labour and afterwards

-The midwives who will look after you at the midwife-led unit or birth centre are usually different from the ones you’ll have seen during pregnancy.
+The midwives who will look after you at the midwife-led unit or birth centre may be different from the ones you’ll have seen during pregnancy.

 Once you go home from the midwife-led unit or birth unit, you might receive postnatal care from the same midwife team you saw before the birth.
 This will continue for several days if not weeks after you gave birth (NICE, 2016).